tweaselORG/parse-tunes/README.md

 > Library for fetching select data on iOS apps from the Apple Apple Store via undocumented internal iTunes APIs.

 This library is able to fetch and parse data from undocumented internal API endpoints of the Apple App Store.
+Currently, it has the following features:

-Currently, it can fetch the charts of the most popular apps, according to various criteria, and details (including privacy labels) for individual apps.
+* Fetch the **charts of the most popular apps**, including filtering by genre and chart.
+* **Fetch details** (including **privacy labels**) for individual apps.
+* **Search** for apps.

 We'll extend the supported API endpoints in the future.
 The focus will mostly be on functions useful for research into mobile privacy and data protection.

 As all the used endpoints are undocumented, we had to resort to reverse-engineering them.
 It is possible that we have misinterpreted the meaning of parameters or endpoints.
 It is also entirely possible that some or all of the endpoints will stop working out of the blue at some point, or change their request and/or response formats.